Ukraine

 Last reviewed - 28 June 2024

 Ukraine, located in the heart of Eastern Europe and occupying a land area of 603,700 square kilometres, is the second largest country in Europe after Russia.
 It is divided into 24 provinces (oblasts) and the Autonomous Republic of Crimea, with Kyiv as its capital and the largest city.
 Ukrainian is the official language, and the currency is the hryvnia (UAH).
-Ukraine's population was estimated at approximately 36.7 million people as of the beginning of 2024.
+Ukraine's population was estimated at approximately 36.7 million people as of 2024.

 Ukraine's proximity to the European Union (EU), the sheer quantity of its consumers, and the physical size of the country makes it an opportunity for investments.
 The country's main asset is its extensive human capital.
 Ukraine's well-educated workforce provides a competitive advantage.